The second stage of the tender is closed. The tender was conducted in accordance with the requirements of Section 55 of the Local Government Act.

-After the tender closes, a Tender Evaluation Committee (TEC) will be convened to evaluate the tenders.
+A Tender Evaluation Committee (TEC) has been convened to evaluate the tenders.

 Planning Proposal submitted